jwalton/immer-ente/README.md

 };

-// Create our controller with immerEnte const { Provider: MyStateProvider, useController: useMyController } = immerEnte(
+// Create our controller with immerEnte const {
+  // `Provider` will make the controller available to the whole render tree.
+  Provider: MyStateProvider,
+  // `useController` will get the controller from the Provider, or will
+  // throw an error if no Provider exists.
+  useController: useMyController,
+  // `useNewController` will create a new controller and use it, instead of
+  // finding one from the controller.
+  useNewController: useNewMyController,
+} = immerEnte(
   // Our initial state.
   initialState,